semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 **The component has a default padding.** It can be changed if necessary.

-_It can be changed, for example, when using SidePanel on a small screen where you want to reduce indents or if you need to enlarge them for the composition in a bigger window for the Notification center._
+_It can be changed, for example, when using SidePanel on a small screen where you want to reduce paddings._

 ![paddings](static/container-paddings.png)

-### Content indents
+### Content margins

-The main indent between title and content:
+The padding between title and content:

 ![content paddings ](static/content-paddings.png)